 - Dip each donut in the chocolate glaze and top with some sprinkles, if desired.
 Allow the glaze to harden at room temperature or in the fridge.

-How to make baked donuts without donut pan
+Can you make baked donuts without a donut pan?

 The best alternative to a donut pan is a jumbo muffin tin, as a regular sized muffin tin will probably not have enough space to construct the mold for the donut inside the muffin hole and still result in a good sized donut afterwards.